tekknolagi/comp15-songsearch/ReadMe.md

 if it's the right word.
 If it's the right word, increment the frequency and re-order the results list.
 If it's not the right word, probe until you hit either NULL or the right word.
 If you hit NULL, allocate a new pair.

+### Extras! :D

+If you run `make extras`, the program will build more tables so that the user can search on both artist and song title.
+The program will naturally NOT return context.

+If you wish to speed up build time by only allowing search on artist or only allowing search on title, compile with `-DARTIST` or `-DTITLE` respectively.

+To search by artist:

+`a:Rick Astley`

+To search by title:

+`a:Never Gonna Give You Up`

 ### Collaborators